Ask a doctor about a prescription for IOMERON 300 MG IODO/ML INJECTABLE SOLUTION

 If you are pregnant and have received Iomeron during pregnancy, it is recommended to analyze the thyroid function of your newborn.

-Driving and operating machinery
+Driving and using machines

 If you use more Iomeron 300 mg Iodo/ml injectable solution than you should

-Overdosing may cause severe adverse reactions, mainly through effects on the cardiovascular and pulmonary systems.
+Overdose can cause severe adverse reactions, mainly through effects on the cardiovascular and pulmonary systems.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

 Generally, side effects range from mild to moderate and are of a transient nature.
-However, severe and potentially fatal reactions have been reported, sometimes with fatal outcome.
-In most cases, reactions occur within minutes of administration, although they may appear later.
+However, severe and potentially fatal reactions have been reported, sometimes with a fatal outcome.
+In most cases, reactions occur within minutes of administration, although they may sometimes appear later.

 The following side effects have been reported: